morgan-turner/fitness-tracker-project/README.md

 <h2>Discussion</h2>

 Initial analysis of user activity shows that users are primarily sedentary when wearing fitness devices.
-This observation makes logical sense, since sleep takes up one third of a 24-hour period.
+This observation makes logical sense, since sleep takes up one third of a 24-hour period and users are likely wearing the devices all the time.
 Many users may have sedentary jobs to account for the remainder of inactive time.

 <img width="700" alt="user activity summary" src="https://user-images.githubusercontent.com/92185928/172508444-26322cb1-1b9f-46a5-8b96-c902f1db5bdf.png">